 Since when does the right to advertise supersede the right to privacy?
 Never.

-Is Facebook an organization in the business of earning money or are they just a bunch of little control freaks who sell out their customers to the highest bidders?
+Is Facebook an organization in the business of earning money or are they just selling out their customers to the highest bidders because they can?
 Why else would they settle for less money and more work for themselves?
 They could have several types of Facebook feeds that users could choose from.
 There’s more money to be made catering to end-users than to the advertisers, so why are they doing it?

 I deleted my Facebook account late September 2018.
 Within a month of that move, I deleted LinkedIn, Twitter, Instagram, and any others I had out there.
 Deleted all of them.
 The first three days I experienced a few twinges of withdrawal, but it passed surprisingly fast as my productivity skyrocketed.